w3c/market-data-odrl-profile/minutes/CG-minutes-22-07-13.md

 It can also be important to know who is controlling the display device.
 So we can also add a system provided constraint on the Display action.
 A vendor terminal can then be modeled simply by saying that the both the access control system and the display device is provided by the vendor.

 There's one final constraint that plays a role here: the data host, i.e. who actually stores the data.
-This plays a role in both web hosting and white labelling, as we'll discus later.
+This plays a role in both web hosting and white labeling, as we'll discus later.

 How does this sit with people.
 Is there something missing?